alumet-dev/alumet/plugins/procfs/README.md

 poll_interval = "2s"
 # How frequently should the processes information be flushed to the rest of the pipeline.
 flush_interval = "4s"
+# Which method to use to obtain memory statistics.
+memory_mode = "quick"
 ```

 ## More information